haris-rancevas/Fossil-Restoration-Through-Generative-Deep-Learning/README.md

 The training notebook (`fossil-inpainting-sd.ipynb`) shows the fine-tuning process used on Kaggle with the provided dataset.
 The LoRA weights are provided but require separate inference setup.

+## Dataset

+The augmented dataset is divided into training (85%), validation (10%), and test (5%) sets, resulting in:

+- **Training set**: 3,156 image pairs (85%) used for model optimization
+- **Validation set**: 372 image pairs (10%) for hyperparameter tuning and early stopping
+- **Test set**: 187 image pairs (5%) for final evaluation

+Thee dataset is derived from 465 distinct fossil specimens from the [GB3D](https://www.3d-fossils.ac.uk/) repository.
+The 85/10/5 split prioritizes training data volume given the limited total dataset size, while maintaining sufficient held-out data for evaluation.

 <br></br>

 ![Figure 1: Damage Pattern](sample_outputs/damage_pattern_example.png)